danny-dirksen/hackscx-2023/README.md

 # Elevator Pitch:

 Bad form can render your workout useless, put you at risk of short- and long-term injury, and give you an uncomfortable workout.
 PerfectForm uses computer vision to give you personalized, self-paced AI workout lessons.
-Our app uses pose-tracking to make sure that your form will give you the most out of your workout and the least problems.
-Get the perfect workout with PerfectForm.

 # Project Story